THE VISIONARY

 Pour yourself into the work whilst depleting personal resources.
 Give creative output compulsively, undercharge chronically.

-Daily Practices for The VISIONARY
+Daily Practices for The Visionary

 For every piece of work you complete, write down: